-With five cordless vacuum models and four upright corded ones available, there’s definitely a Dyson vacuum that can fit your cleaning needs.
+With five cordless vacuum models and four upright corded ones available, there’s a Dyson vacuum that can fit your cleaning needs.
 Choosing the right one depends on the size of your home, the cleaning attachments you prefer and your budget.

 Dyson vacuums are known to be expensive, with some top-of-the-line models costing $800 or more.
 Yet older versions can be found for less than $400 and are still some of the best vacuums on the market.

 (Note: While this story focuses exclusively on Dyson vacuums, we have recommendations for many other brands and styles of vacuums, including reviews of the best cordless vacuums and the best Roombas.)

 Dyson offers different versions of the same cordless vacuum models, usually followed by the terms “Animal,” “Absolute” or a “+” sign.
 These terms give an idea of how many cleaning attachments are included.